 Just after the examination, the candidate will receive the final grade of the master thesis and an oral explanation of the overall grade.
 The deadline for appealing the grade is 3 weeks from this date.
 You may only appeal the grade of the written master thesis.

 In order to get your final Master of Science diploma, you will have to submit a clearance form for your master’s studies program.
 You'll have to collect confirmation from different UiO resources, stating that you have no outstanding obligations toward the university.

 Before submitting the clearance form, please read the following: what to do with your research data.

-Your obtained degree will further be accessible at the Diploma registry, where you you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
+Physical diplomas are no longer issued.
+Your obtained degree will be accessible at the Diploma Registry, where you can collect your results from higher education in Norway and share them with potential employers, educational institutions, and other relevant recipients.